Teeth have always been essential to an animal’s life, serving not only as a weapon or tool but also as an aid to survival.

 3. Warthog

-If you ever encounter a warthog, you’ll encounter a fascinating land mammal belonging to the Suidae family, including domestic pigs.
+If you ever encounter a warthog, you’ll encounter a fascinating land mammal belonging to the Suidae family, which also includes domestic pigs.

 These intriguing creatures can be found in various parts of sub-Saharan Africa.